 We will say that C is a good base for P. A good base is a good base for all partial types over it.

-The condition (E) on existence of automorphism-invariant types, currently needed in the hypotheses of the descent lemma for stable domination, is presently needed for the proof of the descent lemma ?? (and only there.)
+The condition (E) on existence of automorphism-invariant types, is currently needed in the hypotheses of the descent lemma for stable domination.